drscotthawley/drscotthawley.github.io/_posts/2017-2-23-Following-Gravity.md

 layout: post
 title: Following Gravity - ML Foundations Part Ia.
 subtitle: Gradient Descent and Regression
-description: First in a series on Machine Larning Foundations, which applies to much of science and statistics as well.
+description: First in a series on Machine Learning Foundations, which applies to much of science and statistics as well.
-excerpt: First in a series on Machine Larning Foundations, which applies to much of science and statistics as well.
+excerpt: First in a series on Machine Learning Foundations, which applies to much of science and statistics as well.
 image: images/FG-images/header_image.jpg
 bg-image: images/FG-images/header_image.jpg
 comments: true